-Each Grade 8 test is meant to be administered in two sessions within one day or consecutive days with the exception of Grade 8 English Language Arts, which will be administered in three sessions over two or three days.
+Each Grade 8 test is meant to be administered in two sessions within one day or on consecutive days with the exception of Grade 8 English Language Arts, which will be administered in three sessions over two or three days.
 Estimated time for scheduling is given in the table below.

-Day 1 OR Day 1 and Day 2 Grade 8 English Language Arts Writing Test Time Schedule Distributing Grade 8 English Language Arts Test Booklets, reading directions Approximately 20 minutes Administering Section 1 Writing 55 minutes Total: Approximately 75 minutes
+Day 1 OR Day 1 and Day 2 Grade 8 English Language Arts Writing Test Time Schedule Distributing Grade 8 login information Approximately 20 minutes Administering Section 1 Writing Approximately 55 minutes Total: Approximately 75 minutes

-Day 2 OR Day 2 and Day 3 Grade 8 English Language Arts Online Test Time Schedule Distributing login information Approximately 5 minutes Test instructions/tutorial and reviewing sample items Approximately 15 minutes Total: Approximately 20 minutes Administering Section 2 of the Grade 8 English Language Arts Online Test Approximately 40 minutes Administering Section 3 of the Grade 8 English Language Arts Online Test Approximately 40 minutes
+Day 2 OR Day 2 and Day 3 Grade 8 English Language Arts Online Test Time S chedule Distributing login information Approximately 5 minutes Test instructions/tutorial and reviewing sample items Approximately 15 minutes Total: Approximately 20 minutes Administering Section 2 of the Grade 8 English Language Arts Online Test Approximately 40 minutes Administering Section 3 of the Grade 8 English Language Arts Online Test Approximately 40 minutes